PacificBiosciences/smrtmake/README.md

 minimum.
 This make file includes chunk.mk, so you'll need to have that in your path (see the section on 'Running')

+###<a name="circ"/> circularize.mk

+Given a polished assembly file (uncompressed), identify those that appear circular.

+    > ls
+      circularize.mk 	polished_assembly.fasta
+    > make -sf circularize.mk
+      unitig_2: looks circular
+      unitig_4: looks circular
+      unitig_1: looks circular

+You can also override the following defaults from the command line:
+	FASTA: Location of the polished assembly (default ./polished_assembly.fasta)
+	OVLSIZE: Determines how much sequence is used to detect an overlap.
+ 	         Sequences < 2 x OVLSIZE are ignored (default 20000)

+Example:
+    > make -sf circularize.mk FASTA=/path/to/polished_assembly.fasta

+NOTE: This only detects perfectly circular assemblies.
+Some imperfect assemblies that may be circular will likely be missed.

 ### <a name="hgap3"/> hgap3.mk